idekCTF 2022: NMPZ (OSINT)

 The middle of nowhere… a classic.
 Let’s see what the Google Lens yields:

-The first result identifies a Stuart Highway, which runs straight through central Australia (a.k.a. the middle of nowhere).
+The first result identifies a Stuart Highway, which runs straight through central auAustralia (a.k.a. the middle of nowhere).
 Also, if you look closely, there’s a reflector sign in the center of the photo which looks exactly like the Australian bollard on geohints.com, a resource for GeoGuessr players:

-GeoHints Australian bollard
+Australian bollard in geohints.com

 Additionally, a key “Australian” identifier would be the orangey dirt on the roadsides, which is common around the country.

-Flag Progress: idek{BReA____________}
+Flag Progress: idek{BReA_____________}

 5.png